divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 #### ERC20 token

 Function to deposit ERC20 token.
 Requires prior approval by `msg.sender` to transfer the token.
+Fee-on-transfer tokens are not supported and will result in a transaction revert.

 ```js
 function deposit(